Air Fried Beer Battered Fish Fillets

 Setup

-• 1 18 oz can of banana blossoms (found in your local International grocer or in the link below)
+• 1 18 oz can of banana blossoms (found in your local International grocer or here)

 MARINADE